 The arts residencies were funded by Edinburgh Lothians Health Foundation, NHS Lothian, Creative Scotland and North Edinburgh Arts.

 Lindsay Perth is an Edinburgh-based Artist and Photographer.
-Canadian born, Lindsay has lived in Scotland since 1986.
-She has exhibited and curated artwork nationally and internationally and worked with arts organisations across Scotland for 18 years as a socially-engaged artist.
+Canadian born, Perth has lived in Scotland since 1986.
+She has exhibited and curated artwork nationally and internationally and worked with arts organisations across Scotland for 19 years.

 A common thread in Perth’s work is a preoccupation with temporal ‘places’ and spaces characterised by ﬂux and ﬂuidity.
 She aims to sympathetically observe ideas related to states such as anxiety or the sublime.